BioSchemas/bioschemas.github.io/pages/_tutorials/community/idp.md

 </urlset>
 ```

 Sitemaps are limited to 50,000 URLs.
-Resources with a larger number of web pages (data records) or dynamic, single page applications can use a sitemap index file.
-Such a file can include 50,000 individual sitemaps bringing the overall number of accessible pages to more than a billion URLs.
+If your resource has a higher number of web pages or data records, you should use a sitemap index file, which can include 50,000 individual sitemap.
+A sitemap index file example looks like this:

 ```xml
 <?xml version="1.0" encoding="UTF-8"?>